jasonbayton/11ty/_src/projects/privacy-policy/index.md

 - **Legitimate Interests**: Processing is necessary for the legitimate interests of BAYTON, such as improving my services, provided these interests are not overridden by the user's rights and interests.

 ## Data Sharing
-- **Third Parties**: I do not share user data with any third parties.
+- **Third Parties**: I do not actively share user data with any specific third parties, however aggregated usage data is available on the respective project pages showing install base and hardware variance as graphs.
 - **International Transfers**: No international data transfers are conducted.

 ## Data Retention